cmarqu/lantz/docs/overview.rst

     from lantz import Q_

     from lantz.drivers.example import AnotherFunGen as FunGen
-    # In AnotherFunGen, the amplitude of this function generator must be set in milivolts.
+    # In AnotherFunGen, the amplitude of this function generator must be set in millivolts.

     with FunGen('COM1') as fungen: